bitcoin-dot-org/Bitcoin.org/en/full-node.md

 potentially helpful, however, are `importprunedfunds` and `removeprunedfunds`.

-To enable block pruning set `prune=N` on the command line or in `bitcoin.conf`, where `N` is the number of MiB to allot for raw block and undo data.
+To enable block pruning set `prune=N` on the command line or in `bitcoin.conf`, where `N` is the number of MiB to allow for raw block and undo data.

 A value of `0` disables pruning.
 The minimal value above `0` is `550`.
 Your wallet is as secure with high values as it is with low ones.
 Higher values